In order to travel to Germany there are specific steps to take.

-There is a very definite order of how to correctly get your pet a passport for entry into Germany and then back again into UK.
+There is a very definite order of how to get the paperwork correct for pet travel to Germany.

 Step 1: Your dog or cat needs a microchip.

 Step 2: They then need a rabies vaccination.
 They must be at least 3 months old before they have this.
 Some rabies vaccines in the UK last for 3 years and others will last for 3 years but need a top up after one year, so you need to know when the vaccine expires.

 Step 3: Your vet issues you with a pet passport, this is no longer sufficient as travel documentation but can be used to track rabies vaccinations.